Join our Newsletter

 So what are the carrots of SuperNova Elite?
 Members are rewarded with a 400% FPP multiplier, meaning they earn 5FPPs for every 1VPP accumulated.
 This makes luxury items, like the Porsche Cayman snapped up by young Italian pro Dario Minieri a few years ago, easier to acquire.

-The biggest attraction is the obtainable in milestone cash credits.
+The biggest attraction is the $100,000 a year obtainable in milestone cash credits.

 If a player accumulates 3 million VPP in a year, this figure is guaranteed as a salary.
 For a low-mid stakes, break even player (who would not be risking anything close to this on the actual tables), this is a very handsome amount.
 SNE members are treated to $100k monthly freerolls, $1 million quarterly freerolls, and entry into the WCOOP Main Event.